koskisami/koskisami/README.md

 ### **hello i am sami 👋**

 ### ℹ️ about me
-I am a 25 year old web designer & aspiring game developer from Finland, tech and design has always been a passion of mine so naturally this is where i've ended up.
+I am a 25 year old designer, video editor & aspiring software/game developer from Finland, tech and design has always been a passion of mine so naturally this is where i've ended up.
 Mostly working on projects of my own these days while trying to look for a job.

 ### 🛠️ what do i know?
 #### 💻 languages & frameworks